MarcGrol/go-training/README.md

 *Step 4 - Point your browser at:* http://127.0.0.1:3999

-*Step 5 - Build example in your local environemnt*
+*Step 5 - Build all examples in your local environemnt*

     cd ${GOPATH}/src/github.com/MarcGrol/goopenkitchen
     go install ./...